babylonhealth/ios-playbook/TechnicalDocuments/Proposals/IdentifiersForUIAutomation.md

 # Improve discoverability of elements in UI automation tests

 * Author(s): Anders Ha
-* Review Manager: David Rodrigues, Sergey Shulga
+* Review Manager: Jason Dobo

 ## Introduction
 At the moment, there is no systematic approach to apply accessibility identifiers in Bento.
 Some components accept a custom accessibility identifier as a temporary measure, e.g. Chatbot UI components.